go-rod/rod/README.md

 1. Use the JSON-RPC to talk to the Devtools endpoint to control the browser.
 The lib handles it is [cdp](lib/cdp).

-1. The type definitions of the JSON-RPC are in lib [proto](lib/proto).
+1. Use the type definitions of the JSON-RPC to perform high-level actions.
+The lib handles it is [proto](lib/proto).

-1. To control a specific page, rod may inject a js helper script to it. rod uses it to query or manipulate the page content.
-The js lib is here [assets](lib/assets).

 Object model: